 Step 5: Mention whether the disability is 40% or more for diseases and ailments.

-Step 6: Enter the name, address, registration number and the qualification of the specialist issuing the certificate along with the name and address of the government hospital.
+Step 6: Enter the name, address, registration number and qualification of the specialist issuing the certificate along with the name and address of the government hospital.

-Section 80DDB for Senior citizen
+Section 80DDB for Senior Citizens

 It has been proposed in Budget 2018, to increase the deduction under section 80DDB for senior citizens for medical treatment of specified diseases.
 Section 80DDB provides the deduction to be made available to individuals and HUF with regard to the specified disease.
 It is proposed to amend the provisions of Section 80DDB to INR 1 lakh for both senior citizens as well as super senior citizens from INR 60,000 and INR 80,000 respectively.